Barisal District: Religion

-Islam is the predominant religion in the district with a Hindu minority composed mainly of Namasudras along with an even smaller Christian minority.
-The northwestern part of erstwhile Bakerganj district along with Gopalganj subdivision of Faridpur district were the only large part of East Bengal where Hindus outnumbered Muslims during the British era.
-However since partition, Hindus have been fleeing the district in large numbers, mainly to India, especially after major violence in 1950 and 1964 and during the independence war.
+Islam is the predominant religion in the district, with a Hindu minority composed mainly of Namasudras along with an even smaller Christian minority.
+The northwestern part of erstwhile Bakerganj district, along with Gopalganj subdivision of Faridpur district, was the only large part of East Bengal where Hindus outnumbered Muslims during the British era.
+However, since partition, Hindus have been fleeing the district in large numbers, mainly to India, especially after major violence in 1950 and 1964 and during the independence war.
 Among the 10 upazilas of the district, the Agailjhara Upazila has the highest percentage share of Hindus at 40 per cent, while the Muladi Upazila has the lowest at just 1.7 per cent, according to the 2022 Bangladesh census.
 Christians mainly live in northwestern Barisal and converted from Namasudras during the British period.

 Administration

 Barisal District is divided into the following upazilas (formerly called thanas) along with Barishal City Corporation: